 The existence of these language inspectors itself fosters fear.
 A major concern raised during the QCGN hearings was that healthcare and major public service employees would be discouraged from communicating with people in English for fear of being reported to language inspectors and facing fines.
 Under Bill 96, the right to use the French language would “trump all other rights, including access to vital healthcare services.”
 The potential outcomes are disastrous if patients do not properly understand their diagnoses and treatments.
 Instances where informed consent is required for certain procedures could result in a heightened rate of medical malpractice.
 Medical racism is institutionalized in the healthcare system; this added communication barrier is troubling for the future of healthcare in Quebec.
 Nakuset, director of the Native Women’s Shelter, warns that “the passage of Bill 96 will lead to needless deaths of Indigenous people.”

 The law, Nakuset explains, would further exacerbate existing structural barriers for Indigenous people to access legal and healthcare services.
 Many Indigenous communities adopted English as their primary European language following “the linguistic history of colonialism and religious missionary work that affected Indigenous people in this province;” many were sent to English residential schools.
-The Viens Commission, submitted in 2018 by the Coalition of English Speaking First Nations Communities in Quebec, provides an overview of the substantive obstacles for Indigenous communities to access health and social services.
+A report to the Viens Commission, submitted in 2018 by the Coalition of English Speaking First Nations Communities in Quebec, provides an overview of the substantive obstacles for Indigenous communities to access health and social services.
 They face a “double barrier,” as francophone professionals are both unable to provide service in English and lack respect and understanding for appropriate Indigenous cultural protocols.

 In touting French as the “official and common language of Quebec,” Bill 96 continues a history of assimilationist colonial violence as it privileges the status of settler language.
 While Legault and supporters of the bill claim to protect the “declining” French language and culture in Quebec, Nakuset argues that Indigenous communities have long since experienced linguistic and cultural loss: “what you fear is what we live, but it is not the same reality.”
 Indigenous youth are still being denied the right to speak their traditional languages – Legault cannot claim to protect and value culture as Quebec continues to block initiatives that favour reconciliation and Indigenous self-determination.